rotorgames/pigeon_build_runner/packages/pigeon_build_runner/README.md

 ```

 ##### All available properties
-Below is an overview of all the available properties for the pigeon_build_runner.
+Below is an overview of all the available properties for the pigeon_build_runner package.
 For more detailed information about each property, you can refer to the comprehensive [pigeon documentation](https://github.com/flutter/packages/tree/main/packages/pigeon).
 This documentation will provide you with valuable insights into the functionality and usage of each property
 ```yaml
 pigeon:
   main-input: